Run BROOD

 A completed run

-After Run is selected, the screen will switch to display a 2D hitlist, the BROOD Output window, and the Run Status window.
+The screen will then switch to display a 2D hit list, the Output window, and the Status window.
 This display will dynamically update as the run progresses.

 • The Output window at the bottom displays the output of the BROOD run as if it were run from the command line.
-This can be switched to show a spreadsheet of the top results by using the buttons on the right side of that panel.
+You can toggle between this output log and a spreadsheet of the top results by using by using the “Log” and “Results” buttons on the bottom right.

-• At the bottom right of the vBROOD window is a progress bar and a Stop button for aborting the run.
+• At the bottom right of the vBROOD window is a progress bar and a “Stop” icon for aborting the run.